Mrcarnj/odin-recipes/README.md

 # odin-recipes
-THis is where I will type what I learn
+This is a website of recipes that will help me learn HTML basics